 Table of Contents

 - Set Up Your Git Repository

 - Removing the Accelerator

 Before you even think of building and deploying a project, you should first take a moment to get acquainted with the Cloud Portal, which is the self-service tool for managing your SAP Commerce Cloud solution.
 To access Cloud Portal, you'll need to have an SAP User ID (S-user) and have been granted access by someone with a Customer System Admin role.
 If you're not sure who your Super Admin might be, you can navigate to https://launchpad.support.sap.com/#/user/management, select "Important Contacts" and then look for someone with the "Super Administrator" role.
 They can then grant you access like in the following video:

 Assuming you're either a super admin or someone has granted you a role you can go to https://portal.commerce.ondemand.com/.
 If you have trouble with your password see this page in the product documentation.
 Make sure you're also using a supported browser.

 Once you're logged in, you should make sure you have some environments provisioned.
 You can do so by clicking on the "Environments" button in the top left of the Cloud Portal.
 You should have at least 1 development, 1 stage and 1 production environment (if you require more environments, they are available for purchase).
-If you do not see any environments provisioned then you will need to find your super admin to use the self-service environment provisioning in SAP for Me (please consult the onboarding documentation for a step-by-step guide for environment provisioning)
+If you do not see any environments provisioned then you will need to find your Super Admin to use the self-service environment provisioning in SAP for Me (please consult the onboarding documentation for a step-by-step guide for environment provisioning)

 Connect an Empty Git Repository